muhammadnizami/earley-parser/README.md

 # error-correcting-earley-parser
 Partial implementation of Aho and Peterson's "A Minimum-Distance Error-Correcting Parser for Context-Free Languages", SIAM J. COMpUa’.
 Vol. 1, No. 4, December 1972

 The algorithm is only partially implemented for demo purposes.
-This implementation has not been fully verified and tested yet.
+This implementation hasn't covered all cases mentioned in the paper.
+This implementation also has not been fully verified and tested yet.

 This implementation is built by extending Hardik Vala's implementation.